π¬πͺ Georgian Recommended Learning Material

 Here are our Georgian grammar videos about Morphology and the Cases:

-Buy a 5-lesson pack for 50β¬, and learn personalized phrases that you can practice afterwards on the app.
-Text us on WhatsApp, and book your first lesson with Avtandil +995 511 742 506
+Buy a 5-lesson pack for 100β¬, and learn personalized phrases that you can practice afterwards on the app.
+Text us on WhatsApp, and really start learning this language +995 511 742 506.
+We will match you with one of our teacher that we think fits to you.
+We have teachers with years of experience, and just talking buddies.

-You can also look on iTalki for Georgian teachers, and explain them how you want to use the app.
-You can use the for teachers page so they can learn how it’s used: https://lingophant.com/for-teachers-2/
+Finally, you can also just ask an iTalki Georgian teacher, or friends to use the app.
+Our teachers page can show you how it’s used: https://lingophant.com/for-teachers-2/

 We seriously think it’s difficult to learn words and phrases without our app.